LazataknesSoftware/ColorMixer/README.md

 * **Dark Mode Support.**

 # To-do
-* Implement auto-switching of light/dark mode after once selection to prevent constant theme switching.
+* Add automatic switching between light/dark modes after selection so that the user doesn't have to change it every time.

 # Any problems when working with program?
 Make a request in "Issues".